vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 1. Reload the `TemperatureForAggregation` data source to update it with the latest temperature data.
 1. Run the `AggregateAndStoreTemperature` function.

-If the `TemperatureDaily` Hub list is completely empty---which it is the case when we first set up the Flow---then all the missing rows from the past 7 days are created automatically.
-After that, only one row is written per day.
+If the `TemperatureDaily` Hub list is completely empty---which it is the case when we first set up the Flow---then the Flow writes all the missing rows from the past 7 days.
+After that, the Flow only writes one row per day.

 This screenshot shows what the Hub list looks like.
-You can see that January 10 was the first day the sensors produced data, so it's the first row of the aggregation table.
+You can see that January 10 is the first day that the sensor produced data, so it's the first row of our list.

 ![image](/assets/2025-10-18/029.png)